northern-information/yggdrasil-docs/collections/_commands/panic.md

 name: Panic
 signatures: ["panic"]
 category: utility
-description: Turn off all MIDI notes on all channels on all devices.
 ---
+Turn off all MIDI notes on all channels on all devices.
+Send kill signals to the SuperCollider synth.